Ripple (XRP) Price Prediction For 2021: Signs of Weakness As the SEC Battle Continues

 Realistically, it’s impossible to predict the evolution of an asset class as advanced as cryptocurrencies.
 Nonetheless, if digital currencies become dominated by central banks and governments, XRP may have a hard time finding a niche in the new ecosystem.

 Ripple (XRP) Technical Analysis

 Before the major bullish momentum of 2021, Q4 of 2020 was an extremely active period for XRP.
 During the COVID-19 market meltdown of March 2020, XRP posted lows in the area of $0.12.
 Until late November, a relatively tight trading range became established between $0.15 and $0.32.
-As cryptocurrency prices exploded during Q4, XRP rose to a high of $0.78 before plunging to $0.17 following announcement of the SEC’s lawsuit.
+As cryptocurrency prices exploded during Q4, XRP rose to a high of $0.78 before plunging to $0.17 following the announcement of the SEC’s lawsuit.
 January and February brought recovery, with prices retesting November’s highs.

 Has the pullback ended at the 20 SMA?